 Every day millions of pieces on content are produced on the Web.
 Does every piece of content have value; does it serve a reader, author, and business purpose?
 No.

-The rise of vanity metrics often distracts content authors from the true meaning and value of publishing great content.
+The rise of vanity metrics often distracts content authors from the true meaning and value of publishing great content and using true content marketing metrics.
 It’s the modern-day content marketing dilemma – subjective vanity versus objective performance.

 Vanity at a Glance